adeeb0407/Techwondoe-Assigniment/README.md

 # Improvements that can be made to make this application production ready.

    - Proper Testing of the Application.
-        - - Unit Testing
+        - Unit Testing
-        - - Stress Testing
+        - Stress Testing
+   - Evaluate the Stability of the Application
+   - Evaluate the Scalablility of the Application
+   - Evaluate the Speed of the Application

 # Check List